What they are saying...

 "The Last Firefly" was selected as one of three monologues for the June Play of the Month on NYCPlaywrights.
 It will be recorded and available on YouTube and the NYCPlaywrights website.

-"COINTELPRO Visits the Church Basement Ladies" will be presented by Love Creek Productions' Brief Acts Company June 15-17, 2012 at The Producers' Club in NYC.
+"COINTELPRO Visits the Church Basement Ladies" was presented by Love Creek Productions' Brief Acts Company June 15-17, 2012 at The Producers' Club in NYC.

 "Back Issues" premiered in a production by Roxbury Repertory Theater at Roxbury Community College as part of their 2012 production of 6 Playwrights In Search of a Stage on April 27.

-"Everybody's a Critic" has been selected to be given a reading by BrooklynONE Theatre + Film at LoneStar Bar & Grill in Brooklyn on April 5th, 2012.
+"Everybody's a Critic" was given a reading by BrooklynONE Theatre + Film at LoneStar Bar & Grill in Brooklyn on April 5th.

-"An Unfamiliar Waltz" has been selected to be included in The 16th Annual One-Act Festival - "Hot from the Oven - Fresh on Delivery" produced by The Fine Arts Association in Willoughby, OH, April 20 - May 5, 2012.
+"An Unfamiliar Waltz" was included in The 16th Annual One-Act Festival - "Hot from the Oven - Fresh on Delivery" produced by The Fine Arts Association in Willoughby, OH, April 20 - May 5.

 "An Unfamiliar Waltz" was selected for the North American New Plays Festival produced by Carte Blanche Studios in Milwaukee, WI, January 19-29, 2012.

 "The Sum of Your Experience" was a part of Museum of Dysfunction presented by Mildred's Umbrella at the Obsidian Art Space in Houston, December 1-10.

 "The Sum of Your Experience" was presented by Playhouse Creatures Theatre Company as a part of their 2011 New Play Fest this November in NYC.